nicolasbauw/rs-tzparse/README.md

 There are two functions described below.
 See also the world-time-api (https://github.com/nicolasbauw/world-time-api)

-## get
+## get_timechanges

-get("Europe/Paris", Some(2019))
+get_timechanges("Europe/Paris", Some(2019))

 The get function returns an Option enum of Vec< Timechange > , output sample for Europe/Paris 2019:

 [Timechange { time: 2019-03-31T01:00:00Z, gmtoff: 7200, isdst: true, abbreviation: "CEST" },
 Timechange { time: 2019-10-27T01:00:00Z, gmtoff: 3600, isdst: false, abbreviation: "CET" }]

-## worldtime
+## get_zoneinfo

-The worldtime function takes as input the result of the get function, and returns an Option enum of Tzdata struct, containing convenient and human readable data about a timezone. output sample:
+The get_zoneinfo function takes as input the result of the get function, and returns an Option enum of Tzdata struct, containing convenient and human readable data about a timezone. output sample:
 Tzdata { utc_datetime: 2019-09-27T07:04:09.366157Z, datetime: 2019-09-27T09:04:09.366157+02:00, dst_from: Some(2019-03-31T01:00:00Z), dst_until: Some(2019-10-27T01:00:00Z),
 raw_offset: 3600, dst_offset: 7200, utc_offset: +02:00, abbreviation: "CEST" }